Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Dynamically generated Topological Codes

 \section{Dynamically generated Topological Codes}

 In the previous section, we demonstrated how a gauge wavefunction $\ket{\Phi_{g}}$ naturally emerges in the description of random symmetric quantum circuits.
 We now demonstrate that distinct global charge sectors of the underlying spin chain map directly onto distinct topological sectors of the gauge theory.
-For $\mathbb{Z}_N$-symmetric circuits, we show that the resulting bulk gauge theory realizes a $\mathbb{Z}_N$ surface code.
+For $\mathbb{Z}_N$-symmetric circuits, subject to symmetry preserving noise channels, we show that the resulting bulk gauge theory realizes a noisy $\mathbb{Z}_N$ surface code.
 This allows us to identify a distinguished set of logical states of the spin chain that inherit the topological protection of the bulk surface code.
-We make this correspondence precise by demonstrating the equivalence of relevant bulk and boundary information-theoretic diagnostics.
+We make this correspondence precise by demonstrating the equivalence of bulk and boundary coherent information.